ZJUDBlab/InterCellDB/tutorials/Basic-steps.md

 ## Step 4: Perform intercellular analysis

-Intercellular analysis focuses on one interaction, and explores the results in 4 aspects:
+Intercellular analysis focuses on one cell-cell interaction, and explores the results in 4 aspects:

 1. summarize action mode and action effect
 2. subset and rank gene pairs